Byron Roberts

-Byron Roberts, also known as Byron A. Roberts, is the vocalist/lyricist and founder of the British symphonic extreme metal band Bal-Sagoth.
+Byron Alexander Roberts is a British musician who is the vocalist/lyricist and a founder of the symphonic extreme metal band Bal-Sagoth.
 He is also the author of "The Chronicles of Caylen-Tor" book series published by DMR Books, as well as the author of several short stories and poems which have been published in various fantasy and horror fiction anthologies.

 Originally hailing from Yorkshire, England, and also holding full Canadian citizenship due to many years spent living in Ontario and Quebec, Roberts graduated from Sheffield Hallam University with an Honours Degree in English, writing his final year thesis on the genres of pulp fantasy, science fiction and horror, and more specifically the works of H.P.
 Lovecraft.
 Roberts originated Bal-Sagoth's concept and writes all the lyrics for the band, having performed the vocals on all six Bal-Sagoth albums to date as well as the band's 1993 demo.

-1989 – 1993: The inception of Bal-Sagoth
+Roberts also contributed guest vocals to the "Dominion" demo from death metal band Blasphemer, and to the "Halcyon" EP from the doom metal band Solstice.

+Career

+Bal-Sagoth

 Roberts came up with the idea for the band Bal-Sagoth around 1989.
 For years, he had been seeking suitable musicians with whom he could collaborate to realise his grand vision of forming "a sublimely symphonic black/death metal band swathed in a concept of dark fantasy/science-fiction and ancient myths & legends."
-However, none of those he approached were willing to commit to the endeavour.
-In 1993, after several aborted attempts to launch the project, he was introduced to the musician Jonny Maudling and his brother Chris Maudling, who were at that time jamming cover versions with their friends, and who were also looking to form a serious band.
-Rehearsals followed, and some months later, after a minor line-up reshuffle, the formal inception of Bal-Sagoth took place.
+In 1993, after several aborted attempts to launch the project, the formal inception of Bal-Sagoth took place.
 The band began composing songs, the ultimate result (now some thirty years later) being a six album discography released via Cacophonous Records and Nuclear Blast.
 For a more extensive account of the band and its releases, see Bal-Sagoth.